IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_tekton_pipeline.html.markdown

 	  * Constraints: The maximum length is `2048` characters.
 The minimum length is `10` characters.
 The value must match regular expression `/^http(s)?:\/\/([^\/?#]*)([^?#]*)(\\?([^#]*))?(#(.*))?$/`.
 	* `id` - (String) The Trigger ID.
 	  * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[-0-9a-z]+$/`.
 	* `limit_waiting_runs` - (Boolean) Flag that will limit the trigger to a maximum of one waiting run.
-A newly triggered run will cause waiting run(s) to be automatically cancelled.
+A newly triggered run will cause any other waiting run(s) to be automatically cancelled.
 	  * Constraints: The default value is `false`.
 	* `max_concurrent_runs` - (Integer) Defines the maximum number of concurrent runs for this trigger.
 If omitted then the concurrency limit is disabled for this trigger.
 	* `name` - (String) Trigger name.